Kenneth Zucker: External review

-The external reviewers for the gender identity clinic were child and adolescent psychiatrists Suzanne Zinck of Halifax, and Antonio Pignatiello of Toronto.
-They invited stakeholders to comment on their experiences in the clinic.

-In November 2015, the external review was published.
-The review noted numerous strengths of the clinic, but also described it as an insular entity with an approach dissimilar from other clinics and described it as being out of step with current best practices, including WPATH SOC Version 7.
-They also raised concerns about clinicians asking age inappropriate questions.
+The external review was conducted by psychiatrists Suzanne Zinck and Antonio Pignatiello who completed a literature review, reviewed written statements and medical records of former patients, and interviewed staff, community stakeholders, current and former clients and their families.
+The report found the clinic was "out of step with current clinical and operational practices" and noted concern from stakeholders that staff were being taught Zucker's approach.
+They characterized Zucker's approach as directive rather than exploratory, found the clinic positioned being "heterosexual and cisgender as the most acceptable treatment outcome", and found that their attempts to "treat" normal human gender variation unlikely to succeed or be ethical.
+They recommended staff refrain from trying to reduce gender-noncomforming behaviors, avoid pathologizing language, and take a patient-centered affirmative approach.
+It did not state whether the clinic was engaged in conversion practices but stated that "they cannot state the clinic does not" engage in such practices.

 Closure

-After the review, CAMH shut down the clinic and fired Zucker.
-Kwame McKenzie, medical director of CAMH's child, youth, and family services, said "We want to apologize for the fact that not all of the practices in our childhood gender identity clinic are in step with the latest thinking" and that Zucker is, "no longer at CAMH."
+In December 2015, CAMH announced that it was "winding down" the clinic and that Zucker was no longer employed there.
+Kwame McKenzie, medical director of CAMH's child, youth, and family services, said "We want to apologize for the fact that not all of the practices in our childhood gender identity clinic are in step with the latest thinking".
 CAMH announced a process of consultation with community leaders to examine how best to offer care.
 McKenzie said that Zucker's treatments were against the centre's guidelines.
-Prior to the review, he stated that there existed two schools of thought on such therapy for children under 11 among professionals.
+Prior to the review, stated "that's not what we're supposed to be doing" in response to Zuckers comment in the National Post that the goal of his therapy was to prevent children growing up transgender.

+Conservative media figures argued that the closure of the clinic and Zucker's firing were evidence that "trans militants" were censoring scientists.
+A petition signed by over 500 people, including many known for their anti-trans views and activism, opposing Zucker's firing and arguing it was politically motivated.

 Settlement

-The client who accused Zucker of calling him a "vermin" withdrew his accusation, which was reported as false.
+After his dismissal, Zucker sued CAMH for defamation and wrongful dismissal.
+In October 18, CAMH settled with Zucker for $586,000 in damages, legal fees, and interest and released an apology for the report falsely stating he called a patient a "hairy little vermin".
 CAMH removed the report from its website and apologized, and replaced it with a summary of the report which has not survived a move to its new website.

-Zucker sought legal justification with McKenzie and CAMH, for which CAMH again apologized to, and settled with Zucker, paying $586,000 in damages, legal fees, and interest.

 When the settlement was announced, CAMH stated that it "stands by its decision to close the child and youth gender identity clinic following an external review which concluded the clinic was not meeting the needs of gender-expansive and trans children and their families", adding that "We believe our modernized approach to delivering services to youth better supports diverse patients through best practice and timely care."

-DSM-5

-Several LGBT activists spoke out against Zucker's 2008 appointment to the DSM-5 working group.
-The National Gay and Lesbian Task Force issued a statement questioning the APA's decision to appoint Zucker and a second member of the work panel.
-According to a response released by American Psychiatric Association, Zucker does not advocate conversion therapy for transgender adults or for trans youth in all cases, and he opposes change therapy for gay people under all circumstances.